grz0zrg/static/README.md

 #### nav.json

-This list all the pages to be generated, in this case a `software.html` and `library.html` will be produced, page name with space character are converted automatically into a page name with space replaced by an underscore.
+This list all the pages to be generated, in this case a `software.html` and `library.html` will be produced, page name with space character are converted automatically with space replaced by an underscore so that "software library" produce a "software_library.html" file.

 ```json
 {